coding4vinayak/agent-frame-work1-emergent/docs/SETUP.md

 **Solutions:**
 - Verify `DATABASE_URL` is set in Replit Secrets
+- Ensure you're using the **pooled connection string** from Neon
-- Check the database URL format includes `?sslmode=require`
+- Check the database URL includes `?sslmode=require`
 - Ensure Neon database is active (not paused)
 - Verify network connectivity
 - Check both Node.js and Python have same `DATABASE_URL`
 - Update `python-agents/.env` with the correct URL

+**Common mistake:** Using the direct connection instead of pooled connection.
+The pooled connection hostname ends with `-pooler.{region}.aws.neon.tech`

 ### Python Agent Connection Issues